How we score mutual funds

 Use our search page to sort and filter our database and find the information you need.
 We track thousands of the most commonly-owned mutual funds in the U.S., across hundreds of fund families and dozens of investment categories.

-We'll show you at-a-glance how the fund scores, how it ranks, and whether it has a socially responsible investing mandate.
+We'll show you at-a-glance how the fund scores, how it ranks, and whether it has a sustainability mandate.
 For each result, you can click through to see the full set of scores and ranks.

 Gender-lens investing action toolkit